1:43 (band): 2014: Kalye Pop, new line up

 On January 15, 2014, the group released their single "Hayop Sa Ganda".
 The song became "The Most Wanted Song of the Week" on the radio station 97.1 Barangay LS and landed on the station's weekly chart "The Big Ten".
 The music video for the song premiered on January 28 and featured Miss International Queen 2012 winner Kevin Balot.
 On March 26, the group announced that their third studio album would be titled "#KalyePop" (Kpop) which was released on April 29.
 Its lead single, titled "Ang Saya-Saya", was used as the theme song for GMA-7's comedy TV series Ismol Family.

 On January 9, 2015, it was announced that Yheen Valero would be joining the band.
 While there was no formal announcement regarding Golding's departure from the group, he later tweeted on February 9 about pursuing a career as a pilot.
 On the same month, the group released their single, titled "Tara Na", the first material to feature Valero.
 The official music video premiered on February 14.

 In May 2017, the management of 1:43 announced on the group's official Facebook account its new line up composed of Filipino-Chinese model Agassi Ching, emerging actor and singer Art Artienda, Filipino-American model and dancer Jason Allen, and Filipino-Canadian dancer and model Wayne Avellano.
 For undisclosed reason, Ching was replaced by Filipino-Chinese model Ced Miranda.
 The new group released on September 1, 2017 their comeback single "Trapik Tralala", a cover of an Apo Hiking Society song composed by Jim Paredes.
 They released their second comeback single titled "Pasensya Na" composed by Jayson Dedal on December 8, 2017.

 2021–present: 11th Year Anniversary, Original line-up reunion

-On August 16, there was speculations that the original line up members of the band will have their reunion in the future.
+On August 16, there was speculation that the original line-up members of the band will have their reunion in the future.
 This rumors was started when a film and music production and content creation company Insight 360 posted on YouTube some highlight success hits of the original members from 2010 to 2016 and left a comment below and asked some fans with the question "who wants a comeback from the original line up?"